calummoore/blog-product/content/blog/webframe-launch-review/index.md

 ![Webframe Screenshot!](./webframe-screenshot.png "Webframe Screenshot!")

-So it’s now been almost a week since the launch of [Webframe](https://webframe.xyz), and I thought now would be a good time to reflect on how it’s all gone down.
+So it’s been almost a week since the launch of [Webframe](https://webframe.xyz), and I thought now would be a good time to reflect on how it’s all gone down.

 First, it was much more successful than I had ever anticipated!
 I somehow managed to not only get #1 product on Product Hunt for the day, but also the week!
 That surpassed my wildest dreams - a massive thank you 🙏 to everyone who upvoted it!